 This homemade pizza is fluffy, crispy and smothered in toppings.
-It’s made in a flash with fresh pizza dough so your house will smell just like a pizzeria!
+It’s made in a flash with fresh pizza dough so your house will smell just

 Over the years this recipe has changed but every bite of this pizza still has a little bit of nostalgia in it.

 Homemade pizza is only as good as the ingredients you use.
 If you start with high quality ingredients, you can count on tasty pizza.

 You also want to make sure you have the right cooking tools to ensure a perfectly crispy crust!